-Another Hippo Roller water innovation is the Utility Cap, effectively a cap-in-cap design to ensure water is hygienically dispensed and contamination is reduced.
+Another water innovation by Hippo Roller is the Utility Cap, effectively a cap-in-cap design to ensure water is hygienically dispensed and contamination is reduced.
 It also functions as an irrigation tool.

 The Utility Cap allows small-holder farmers to irrigate their crops far more efficiently.

 If lost, it can be replaced with a standard soda-bottle top.

 No need to remove the handle and no need to stand the drum upright to access the water.

 The inside cap enables users to draw water without opening the larger seal.

 This reduces the risk of contamination and ensures the hygienic storage of water.

 Filters and other point-of-use water treatment products can be added to further improve the quality of the stored water.